Gregg Kennard

 William Gregory Kennard (born January 27, 1966) is an American politician.
-A member of the Democratic Party, he represents the 101st district in the Georgia House of Representatives.
+A member of the Democratic Party, he was a member of the Georgia House of Representatives from 2019 to 2025.

 Career

 Kennard is the founder and senior pastor of NSpire, an outreach program in Atlanta.

 In 2018, Kennard was elected to represent District 102 in the Georgia House of Representatives.
-He is running for re-election in 2020.
+He was re-elected in 2020.

-Kennard currently sits on the following committees:
+Kennard sat on the following committees: